Foster your Munchkin’s uniqueness

 The Meticulous Melancholic (BLUE)

 These vulnerable souls need continuous, loving encouragement, understanding for their intense emotions and loads of positive feedback.
 Avoid harsh criticism but help them to embrace positive correction.
 They need more time to do things (perfectly, of course!) – so, allow space for this.
 Clearly communicate plans, details and rules to their analytical minds and do not get irritated with their countless questions.
 Permit them the quiet time they need to recharge.
 Teach them coping strategies when they feel overwhelmed, especially during uncertain times of changes or when they have to perform multiple tasks.
 Help them to control their emotions, to set more lenient standards for themselves and others and to just have fun sometimes.
-Effectively discipline them by rewarding right behaviour, which they desperately pursue (e.g. with an incentive chart) and creating consequences which will allow them to right their wrongs.
+Effectively discipline them by rewarding right behaviour, which they desperately pursue (e.g. with incentive charts) and creating consequences which will allow them to right their wrongs.
 Treat them with fairness and consistency.

 Not surprisingly, parents also possess temperaments.
 This makes the parent-child interaction even more flavourful – and challenging!
 Understanding your own temperament is the first step towards sensitive nurturing.